-The definition of heliciculture, known also as snail farming, is raising snails for human use.
-It is recognized as a sub-category of agriculture – and is widely recognized as a very profitable and low-risk form of agriculture.
-Snails can either be used in gastronomy, cosmetics or as food for reptiles.
-Escargot shells can be sold for decoration purposes and more recently snail eggs are being produced to enjoy as a type of caviar.
+The definition of heliciculture, known also as snail farming or snail rearing, is raising snails for human use.
+It is recognized as a sub-category of agriculture.
+Snail farming is also known as a very profitable and low-risk form of farming.
+The snails that are being farmed can be used in gastronomy, cosmetics or as food for reptiles.
+Escargot shells can be sold for decoration purposes.
+Snail eggs are being produced to enjoy as a type of caviar.

-Sometimes you may hear the term heliculture, which basically means the same as heliciculture – both terms refer to snail farming.
+The term heliculture, basically means the same as heliciculture – both terms refer to snail farming.

-Eating snails dates all the way back to prehistoric times and in Roman times eating snails was perceived as a privilege reserved for the elite.
+You might think that eating snails is part of a new and latest fad or trend.
+However, eating snails dates all the way back to prehistoric times.
+In Roman times eating snails was perceived as a privilege reserved for the elite.

-The most popular edible snail species are Helix pomatia, also known as the Roman snail, Burgundy snail or Apple snail, and Helix aspersa.
-The term Escagot usually refers to these two species and is also most commonly used in gastronomy.
+The most popular edible snail species are Helix pomatia and Helix aspersa.
+The term Escargot usually refers to these two species and is also most commonly used in gastronomy.
 Sometimes these species are also called garden snail, but this term could also refer to many other snail species.

-Helix pomatia (Roman snail, Apple snail, Escargot de Bourgogne/Burgundy snail, Gros blanc) can be found across Europe and USA.
-They live in vineyards, gardens, valleys and forested mountains up to 2000 metres (6600 feet).
-These snails can grow up to 45 mm across the shell, and together with their rich flavour the Helix pomatia species is very popular with foodies all over the world.
+Also known as Roman snail, Apple snail, Escargot de Bourgogne/Burgundy snail or Gros blanc.
+It can be found across Europe and USA.
+They live in vineyards, gardens, valleys and forested mountains up to 2000 meters (6600 feet).
+These snails can grow up to 45 mm across the shell.
+Together with their rich flavor the Helix pomatia species is very popular with foodies all over the world.

-Helix aspersa (Cornu aspersum, Gros, gris, Petit gris, Small grey snail, The Escargot chagrine) is another species which is very popular with foodies.
+Also known as Cornu aspersum, Gros, gris, Petit gris, Small grey snail or The Escargot chagrine.
+This is another species which is very popular with foodies.
 They live across Europe, USA, Australia, South Africa, New Zealand, and some parts of South America (Mexico, Argentina).
-Helix aspersa has a life span of 2 to 5 years and is mature when the shell measures 30 to 45 mm across.
+Helix aspersa has a life span of 2 to 5 years.
+They are considered mature when the shell measures 30 to 45 mm across.
 What is very special for Helix aspersa is they can adapt to almost any condition and climate, which is why Helix aspersa is so commonly considered as profitable farming.
 Helix aspersa can be found in sand dunes, forests, fields and gardens, which increases Helix aspersa’s range and makes farming them less risky.

 There are two types of Helix aspersa snails: